techbuktu/DigiSouq/README.md

 * Consider making this project more secure (using Web App security best practices) before adapting it for practical use.

 ## On Further Development
-### Backend: JWT Auth, pgSQL as DB, etc., Testing with unittest and Selenium for Frontend testing; Link to TDD book

-### Backend: State Management with Redux; UI design/RWD (MDL, BS4), Reactstrap, etc.
+### The Backend:
+To improve the backend (Django) project, consider:

+* Using [PostgreSQL](https://www.postgresql.org/) instead of SQLite as your database of choice.

+* Using JWT for all-round authentication instead of DRF's TokenAuthentication implementation.
+See [DRF-SimpleJWT](https://github.com/davesque/django-rest-framework-simplejwt) for a viable option.

+* Writing both backend and frontend functional and unit tests.
+For a detailed coverage of TDD in Python, see Harry Percival's ["Test-Driven Development with Python"](http://www.obeythetestinggoat.com/) book.
+(It's actually a tour of Web Development best practices and practical walkthroughs from your first line of code to settings up a CI/CD system.
+I **highly recommend** this book.)

+### The Frontend:
+You can improve the React frontend app by:
+* Using [Redux](https://react-redux.js.org/) as a state manager to handle all your data centrally instead of the component `state`.

+* Improve the UI using [Material Design Lite](https://getmdl.io/) or [Reactstrap](https://reactstrap.github.io/)

 ## Contact Me:
+I am online (on Social Media) and on my own websites.
+Here's where and how to get in touch with me.

 ### Social Media:
-I am online and can be reached, connected or, be-friended or follow on:
+I can be reached, connected or, be-friended or follow on:
 * [LinkedIn](https://linkedin.com/in/muhammadjalloh)
 * [Twitter](https://twitter.com/techbuktu)
 * [GitHub](https://github.com/techbuktu)